Sarah Pedersen and Langan Denhard

-Lack of sleep affects young people in many ways: students are less likely to pay attention or remember information in school; families are more likely to argue; teens are more likely to participate in risky behavior such as smoking, drinking, and drugs; and drivers are more likely to be involved in accidents.2
+Lack of sleep affects children and young adults in many ways: students are less likely to pay attention or perform well in school; families are more likely to argue; teens are more likely to participate in risky behavior such as smoking, drinking, and drugs; and drivers are more likely to be involved in accidents.2

-The Link Between Sleep Deprivation and Conduct Problems
+The Link Between Sleep Deprivation and Behavior Problems

-A University of Michigan study found yet another reason to be alarmed about sleep deprivation.
-Using data collected from 341 elementary school children, the researchers found that children who had behavioral problems were twice as likely to have symptoms of sleep-disordered breathing (SDB), which ranges from snoring to obstructive sleep apnea.3 Obstructive sleep apnea (OSA) is when breathing pauses during sleep because the airway has become narrowed or blocked.
+A University of Michigan study of 341 Michigan elementary school children found that children who had behavioral problems were twice as likely to have symptoms of sleep-disordered breathing (SDB), which ranges from snoring to obstructive sleep apnea.8 Obstructive sleep apnea (OSA) is when breathing pauses during sleep because the airway has become narrowed or blocked.

-The survey, administered in the city of Ypsilanti in Michigan to a racially and economically diverse sample, used validated screening assessments to gather information from teachers and parents about children’s in-school behaviors and sleep patterns.
-They found that 78 children (23%) were reported to snore more than half of the time (frequently) and were sleepier than those without habitual snoring.
+The survey used validated assessments to gather information from teachers and parents about children’s in-school behaviors and sleep patterns.
+They found that 78 children (23%) were reported to snore more than half of the time (frequently) and were sleepier than those who did not snore regularly.

 Overall, 110 (32%) of 341 children were classified as having a conduct problem such as destructive tendencies, quarreling, constant fighting, and disobedience by either parents or teachers.
 Children with conduct problems were more likely to experience sleep-disordered breathing (SDB) than those without (30% vs. 14%).
 Similarly, children whose parents described them as sometimes bullying were more likely to have sleep-disordered breathing than their classmates (42% vs. 17.5%).
 In addition, regardless of the cause of sleepiness, students who did not get enough sleep were more likely to bully or have conduct problems.